 Typically, I don't like puzzle games.
 I'm more of the "me smash" kind of gamer, but Chip-chain was fun and addictive, on the same level as Bejweled or Zuma.
 I found that I was playing it at the office, when I was waiting in a long line or when I had small amounts of downtime between classes.
 It's well crafted, simple and fun, as well as easy to pick up and put down.

 Five Words to Describe Chip-Chain

 Also, it's a part of the Jonathan Blow Indie Fund, which is a fund dedicated to the advancement of Indie Titles (such as this game.)
-Funding games like this is a fantastic way to ensure that future Indie titles will recieve the same attention and polish that Chip-Chain did.
-So if you're a supporter ofthe Indie game market, dumping a couple bucks into Chip-Chain may not be a terrible loss.
+Funding games like this is a fantastic way to ensure that future Indie titles will receive the same attention and polish that Chip-Chain did.
+So if you're a supporter of the Indie game market, dumping a couple bucks into Chip-Chain may not be a terrible loss.
 After all, it's basically what you'd spend on a coffee at Starbucks.